Introduction

 Example: How Quality Saves Money

 An aerospace client once skipped FAI to speed up production.
-The manufacturer used the wrong tooling, producing 500 faulty parts.
+The manufacturer used the wrong tooling and produced 500 faulty parts.
 The fix cost $20,000 and delayed the project by 3 weeks.
-A proper FAI would have caught the issue immediately—costing $500 and 1 day.
+A proper FAI would have caught the issue immediately for $500 and one day.

-Manufacturers offer different service models—choosing the one aligned with your project needs saves time and money.
+Manufacturers offer different service models.
+Choosing the right one saves time and money.

 | Model | Best For | Key Benefits |